tundish/conf_fusion/README.rst

 Confusion
 =========

-This little package allows you to use default attributes and variable substitution in your TOML files.
+This package defines a *TOMLParser* class which allows you to employ an extended syntax in your TOML files.

 Defaults
 --------